yWorks/react-yfiles-company-ownership/README.md

 2. **License**

-   Be sure to invoke <TypeLink type="registerLicense" /> before using the Company Ownership React component.
+   Be sure to invoke the `registerLicense` function before using the Company Ownership React component.
    When evaluating yFiles, the license JSON file is found in the `lib/` folder of the yFiles for HTML evaluation package.
    For licensed users, the license data is provided separately.